galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 {: .agenda}

 # {scATAC-seq} with 10X Genomics
 ATAC-seq utilizes a hyperactive Tn5 transposase ({% cite Kia2017 %}) to ligate adaptors to genome fragments, created by the transposase.
-Performing ATAC-seq on individual cells used to be an expensive and time consuming labour.
+Performing ATAC-seq on individual cells used to be an expensive and time-consuming labour.
 The 10X Chromium NextGEM system made {scATAC-seq} a cost-effective method for gaining high-resolution data with a simple protocol.
-After transposition of nuclei in bulk, individual nuclei are put into Gel beads in Emulsion (GEM), containing unique 10x cell barcodes and sequencing adaptors for Illumina sequencing.
+After the transposition of nuclei in bulk, individual nuclei are put into Gel beads in Emulsion (GEM), containing unique 10x cell barcodes and sequencing adaptors for Illumina sequencing.
 ![Library Preparation]({% link topics/single-cell/images/scatac-standard-snapatac2/tenx_libprep_scatac.png %} "An overview of the 10X single-nuclei ATAC-seq library preparation")